LukaHarambasic/harambasic.de/content/posts/automatically-generate-social-media-images-for-nuxt-js-with-a-git-pre-commit-hook.md

 ## Intro

 For this website I want to generate images for social media automatically everytime I publish something new.
+The image for this post looks like this:

 ![Generated social media preview with the script in this post, it  shows the title of the post](/social/automatically-generate-social-media-images-for-nuxt-js-with-a-git-pre-commit-hook.png)

 There is an Nuxt.js specific article using Cloudinary by [David Parks](https://davidparks.dev/blog/social-share-images-in-nuxt-content/) which is based on an article by [Jason Lengstrof](https://www.learnwithjason.dev/blog/auto-generate-social-image).
 I somehow like the idea, but for this website I want as much control as possible and as few as possible external dependencies, especially on other servers.
 However, I have to admit Davids way of including these images in the components is nice, but only possible due to Cloudinary.

 With this requirements I thought about the article by [Flavio Copes](https://flaviocopes.com/canvas-node-generate-image/) which I used to generate Instagram posts for [Techmob Show](https://techmob.show).
 You can even get the package on npm - [@techmobshow/generate-podcast-cover](https://www.npmjs.com/package/@techmobshow/generate-podcast-cover).
-This uses [node-canvas](https://www.npmjs.com/package/canvas) which is okay, but I wouldn't use it again after a friend - [Timon Lukas]() - came up with the idea to use a browser automation tool.
-The problem about node-canvas is about the dependencies, checkout what [you have to install](https://github.com/Automattic/node-canvas#compiling) and somehow I had a conflict between a local and global version and I wasn't able to fix it.
-Also, I have to do the styling programmatically, and I even need to handle multi line text, it ins't working out of the box.
+This uses [node-canvas](https://www.npmjs.com/package/canvas) which is okay, but I wouldn't use it again after a friend - [Timon Lukas](https://github.com/TimonLukas) - came up with the idea to use a browser automation tool.
+The problem about node-canvas are the dependencies, checkout what [you have to install](https://github.com/Automattic/node-canvas#compiling).
+I had a conflict between a local and global version and I wasn't able to fix it.
+Also, I have to do the styling programmatically, and I even need to handle multi line text, as it isn't working out of the box.

 The final solution is based on [Playwright](https://playwright.dev/) which allows me to write and style a `template.html`, inject the title and take a screenshot.
 That's what I feel comfortable with and that's fun for me.

 ## How to generate the images

 Nuxt.js has a strongly opinionated directory structure which I like, but somehow it felt wrong to put this script which runs only locally in assets.
 For that I created a scripts directory (who knows what will be automated next) where all my node scripts will live which aren't part of the website build.
 This is important as these scripts aren't handled by Nuxt.js which uses webpack with babel.
 They are executed thorough Node.js which means you can't use `import X from 'x'`, but it also allows you to use `fs`, which means you can interact with the file system.

-But let us come to the interesting part, for the sake of simplicity I'll put everything in one file and explain the automatic generation in detail.
+Let us come to the interesting part, for the sake of simplicity I'll put everything in one file and explain the automatic generation in detail.
 On my website I have three files to get this working:
 1. [util.js](https://github.com/LukaHarambasic/harambasic.de/blob/main/scripts/generate-social-media-preview/util.js) - shared logic
 2. [generateAutomatic.js](https://github.com/LukaHarambasic/harambasic.de/blob/main/scripts/generate-social-media-preview/generateAutomatic.js) - automatic image generation for new posts and lists
 3. [generateManual.js](https://github.com/LukaHarambasic/harambasic.de/blob/main/scripts/generate-social-media-preview/generateManual.js) - manual image generation by passing a title via the command line